sujato/cullavagga/dpcv-project.md

    - Ven.
 Prof. Medagoda Abhayatissa has lent his support to the project in recognition of its importance for Pali studies.
 5. **Bhante Sujato of SuttaCentral**
    - The author of this document!
 I have a special interest in the digital aspects of the project, due to my extensive experience managing digital texts for suttacentral.net.
+6. **Heshan Karunaratne**
+  - IT support
+7. **Yalith Wijesurendra**
+  - Project coordinator

+## Funding

+So far we have not discussed or investigated the question of funding this project.
+SuttaCentral would be happy to contribute through raising funds from our donors.
+Mark Allon has indicated that it may be possible to secure funding in Australia for the carbon dating.

 ## How to proceed